Zond 5: Payload

-Two Russian tortoises (Agrionemys horsfieldii) were included in the biological payload, weighing 0.34–0.4 kg each pre-flight.
-Along with the tortoises, insects and micro-organisms were part of the crew.
+The two Russian tortoises (Agrionemys horsfieldii) included in the biological payload weighed 0.34–0.4 kg each, pre-flight.
+Along with the tortoises, insect eggs and micro-organisms were part of the payload.
 Soviet scientists chose tortoises since they were easy to tightly secure.
-There were also two tortoises used as control specimens and four more in a vivarium.
+There were also two tortoises used as control specimens back on Earth, and four more in a vivarium.
 Twelve days before launch, the two space-bound tortoises were secured in the vehicle and deprived of food and water; the control tortoises were similarly deprived.
 The food deprivation was a part of pathomorphological and histochemical experiments.
 The biological payload also included fruit fly eggs; cells of wheat, barley, pea, pine, carrots and tomatoes; specimens of the wildflower species Tradescantia paludosa; three strains of the single-celled green algae Chlorella; and one strain of lysogenic bacteria.
 The purpose of sending a variety of terrestrial lifeforms was to test the effect of cosmic radiation on them.
 However, the test subjects were not analogous to humans, because the choice of life forms were all extremophiles with a substantially higher radioresistance.
 The Russian Academy of Sciences stated that a mannequin equipped with radiation sensors occupied the pilot's seat.

 Kazan Optical and Mechanical Plant had developed the AFA-BA/40 imager, which was installed on the spacecraft, giving it the ability to image the Earth.
 Zond 5 also contained proton detectors.
 Zond 5 could transmit some of its data back to ground stations, although data stored onboard and collected after return to Earth has less noise.

 Mission

 Launch and trajectory

 Zond 5 launched on 14 September 1968 at 21:42.10 UTC, from Site 81 at the Baikonur Cosmodrome.
 The thrust of the third-stage rocket was terminated at 160 km, which was the start of a 251-second coast.
 Block D, the upper-stage rocket, ignited and burned for 108 seconds, placing the spacecraft into a parking orbit of 191 by 219 km.
 Fifty-six minutes into the parking orbit the Block D fired a final time for the trans-lunar injection.
 After this maneuver, the launch was announced to the world.
 Mission Control discovered a problem with Zond 5's attitude and traced the cause to a contaminated star tracker.
-Heat caused some of the interior coating to outgas, which delayed an attitude correction on the way to the Moon.
+Heat caused some of the interior coating to outgas, which delayed an attitude correction on the way toward the Moon.
 The maneuver was performed 325000 km from Earth using the Sun and the Earth as reference points.

 On 18 September, the spacecraft flew around the Moon, although it did not orbit it.
 The closest distance was 1950 km.
 On the way back from the Moon, another star tracker failed.
 The spacecraft also erroneously switched off the guided reentry system.
 Eight ships were deployed to the Indian Ocean prior to launch, as a precaution in case the spacecraft could not reach Soviet territory; only three of them had rescue helicopters on board.